In our Tales from the Sales Team series, we’ll cover actual concerns and questions from real salespeople about their paycheck and sales commission.

 After speaking with her commission manager, Amy learns that commissions are distributed upon payment.
 Amy’s customer will make monthly payments and she’ll get a cut every time they pay her company.
 Depending on the industry, this pay schedule may also be known as residual, usage, or trailing commissions.

 Had Amy’s commission manager been using sales commission management software like Core Commissions, it may have been easier for Amy to determine when she would be paid.
 That’s because Core offers a sales portal that allows salespeople like Amy to view their pay schedules and other details.
-But all sales organizations need to be prepared to carefully select and communicate the commission pay schedule that works best for them.
+However, all sales organizations need to be prepared to carefully select and communicate the commission pay schedule that works best for them.

 Commission pay schedules vary by organization and industry.
 When any sales organization designs their sales commission plan, it needs to take into account the best rhythm for paying out commissions.
 There are a few popular options available.